rudyarthur/climatecity/README.md

 ### What is the data?
 The climate predictions are data from CMIP6 which I got from [Copernicus](https://cds.climate.copernicus.eu/cdsapp#!/dataset/projections-climate-atlas?tab=overview).
 The list of towns and cities comes from [Geonames](https://download.geonames.org/export/dump/cities15000.zip).
 ### What do the numbers mean?
-The big number is the median prediction of a large number of climate models, the little numbers estimate the error.
+The big number is the a prediction of future temperature, the little numbers estimate the error.
+More precisely, the estimates are of the monthly mean of daily maximum temperature.
+The big number is the median (50th percentile) of the CMIP6 model predictions, the errors are estimated from the 10th and 90th percentiles.
 ### My town isn't on here!
 I used Geonames' list of towns and cities with over 15000 population, it's possible your town is too small.
 I also use their spelling and naming conventions, so it's possible your town is called something different by Geonames.
 ### What does SSP585/370/245/126 mean?